certik/theoretical-physics/src/elmag/elmag.rst

 Helmholtz coil is a set of two circular loops of radius $r$, that are $d$ apart, where $d=r$.
 Let's calculate the magnetic field on the axis.
-Magnetic field of the first coil is:
+Magnetic field of the first coil is (see the previous example):

 .. math::